By: Marilyn L. Davis

 Be Available to Answer the Call

-These established relationships are between two people who chose each other and the blessings on both sides are many.
-But just as important are the other ways that we answer the call.
+These established relationships are between two people who chose each other, and the blessings on both sides are many.
+But just as important are the different ways that we answer the call.

 What Does Someone Need?
 What Can You Offer?

-After she moved down here, I had to make a decision about moving.
-I rented a cabin on 250 acres in the mountains of Georgia; peaceful, serene and about eight uphill miles from the nearest meeting.
+After she moved down here, I decided I’d have to move.
+I rented a cabin on 250 acres in the mountains of Georgia, peaceful, serene, and about eight uphill miles from the nearest meeting.
 I knew it would be difficult to work 30 miles away and help my daughter get to meetings in Dahlonega.
-Walking was out of the question and even when she suggested that she bring a bicycle, I knew better.
+Walking was out of the question, and even when she suggested that she bring a bicycle, I knew better.
 She was in okay shape but no Tour-de-France candidate.

 I decided to move back to Gainesville, found a house about three blocks from our clubhouse and a mile from the mall where she worked.
 But those rainy nights in Georgia are real.

 I was appreciative of people who not only took her to meetings but invited her out for coffee.
-She started blossoming and recently celebrated fourteen years.
-I know it was because of others; not me or her sister.
+She started blossoming and recently celebrated nineteen years.
+I know it was because of others, not just me or her sister.

 Not because we weren’t available, but sometimes families in recovery struggle the most in trying to help a loved one.
-Indirect help is better than directions or suggestions – let them see your changes, not try to offer suggestions.
+Indirect help is better than directions or suggestions from family members sometimes, just let them see your changes, not try to offer advice.

 What it Means to Answer the Call in Recovery